MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 # Get started with Dynamics 365 Guides

 Just getting started with [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]?
 Not sure where to begin?
-Use this topic to get a quick overview of available resources.
+Use this page to get a quick overview of available resources.

 ## Top resources